How to Report Nursing Home Abuse in Colorado

 Nursing Home Justice Fights for Your Family’s Rights

 It takes an experienced lawyer with knowledge of Colorado law to navigate the complexities of nursing home abuse and neglect claims.
-Nursing Home Justice helps victims understand the signs of abuse and how to report their suffering to the state.
+Nursing Home Justice helps victims understand the signs of abuse once you have reported the abuse or neglect to the state.

 Our founding attorney Mac Hester has over 35 years of experience and ensures your case receives the time and attention it deserves.